 Here’s a texture shot!
 The Reese’s Baking Cups and Candies don’t come with Reese’s Peanut Butter Chips, but I had a bag so I incorporated some of those.
 I also added salted peanuts to offset all the sweet.

-If after reading this, what you really want is All Bran Brownies, here’s what they look like.
+If you read this and still want more info on the All Bran Brownies, here’s what they look like.
 Recipe is the same, but substitute 1/2 cup Bran Buds for the full bag of candy.

 - 1/4 teaspoon salt